onqtam/headjack/docs/why/7_REPUTATION.md

 > "It takes 20 years to build a reputation and five minutes to ruin it." - [Warren Buffett](https://www.goodreads.com/quotes/148174-it-takes-20-years-to-build-a-reputation-and-five)

 > "The world is not driven by greed; it's driven by envy." - [Charlie Munger](https://x.com/shaneaparrish/status/1748353737167356305)

+> "From natural selection’s point of view, status assistance is the main purpose of friendship." - [Robert Wright](https://www.goodreads.com/quotes/9700916-from-natural-selection-s-point-of-view-status-assistance-is-the)

+> "We spend our lives desperately seeking status; we are addicted to social esteem in a fairly literal sense, dependent on the neurotransmitters we get upon impressing people.
+Many of us claim to be self-sufficient, to have a moral gyroscope, to hold fast to our values, come what may.
+But people truly oblivious to peer approval get labeled sociopaths.
+And the epithets reserved for people at the other end of the spectrum, people who seek esteem most ardently—“self-promoter,” “social climber”—are only signs of our constitutional blindness.
+We are all self-promoters and social climbers.
+The people known as such are either so effective as to arouse envy or so graceless as to make their effort obvious, or both." - [Robert Wright](https://www.goodreads.com/quotes/9799532-we-spend-our-lives-desperately-seeking-status-we-are-addicted)

 ██████████████████████████████████████████████████████████████████
 # SECTION: Reverse panopticon